nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for the application.

 4. Open a command terminal, `cd` into the folder you put the jar file in by typing  `cd [folder directory]` (where the folder is at), followed by `java -jar clientell.jar` in the same directory to run the application.<br>
    You should see the GUI below with some sample clients to start with.
-By default, the app displays the Client List View upon launch, which is the view that lists your clients.<br>
+By default, the app displays the client list view upon launch, which is the view that lists your clients.<br>
    ![Ui](images/Ui.png)

 5. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    We suggest this sequence of commands to get a feeling for the app first:

    * `list` : Lists all clients.
-This takes you to the **Client List View**.
+This takes you to the **client list view**.

    * `add n/John Doe c/ABC Inc. p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a client named `John Doe` to the application.

    * `addt 1 d/buy raw materials amt/-100.55 o/Company ABC dt/2024-10-16` : Adds a transaction as shown to to the client indexed 1 in the list.

    * `listt 1` : Lists all transactions of client indexed 1.
 You should see the transaction you just added.
-This is the **Transaction List View**.
+This is the **transaction list view**.

    * `list` : Lists all clients, again.
-This returns you to the **Client List View**.
+This returns you to the **client list view**.

    * `exit` : Exits the app.